Titanium: Armstrong process

 Titanium powder is manufactured using a flow production process known as the Armstrong process that is similar to the batch production Hunter process.
-A stream of titanium tetrachloride gas is added to a stream of molten sodium; the products (sodium chloride salt and titanium particles) is filtered from the extra sodium.
+A stream of titanium tetrachloride gas is added to a stream of molten sodium; the products (sodium chloride salt and titanium particles) are filtered from the extra sodium.
 Titanium is then separated from the salt by water washing.
-Both sodium and chlorine are recycled to produce and process more titanium tetrachloride.
+Both the sodium and chlorine are recycled to produce and process more titanium tetrachloride.